sebinbabu/Blockhail/README.md

 ## Features

-* Load / Save all the moves in the current gameplay
+* Load / save all the moves in the current gameplay
-* Undo / Redo moves
+* Undo / redo moves
 * Savefile player (wittybox.blockhail.Player) to record and play a gameplay

 ### Prerequisites